UK banks must plan for disorderly euro zone break-up

-LONDON Britain's banks are drawing up contingency plans in case there is a disorderly break-up of the euro zone or exit of some countries from the single currency as the sovereign debt crisis rages on, a top UK regulator said on Thursday.
+LONDON Britain's banks are drawing up contingency plans in case there is a disorderly break-up of the euro zone or exit of some countries from the single currency as the sovereign debt crisis rages on, the Financial Services Authority said on Thursday.

-Andrew Bailey, deputy head of the Prudential Business Unit at the UK's Financial Services Authority (FSA), said UK banks do not have large exposures to the euro zone, but must plan for the worst.
+Andrew Bailey, deputy head of the Prudential Business Unit at the FSA, said UK banks don't have large exposures to the euro zone, but must plan for the worst.

 "We cannot be, and are not, complacent on this front," Bailey said at a conference.
 "As you would expect, as supervisors we are very keen to see the banks plan for any disorderly consequence of the euro area crisis.